Kotlin/kotlinx.serialization/docs/json.md

 Default values of properties are not encoded by default because they will be assigned to missing fields during decoding anyway.
 See the [Defaults are not encoded](basic-serialization.md#defaults-are-not-encoded-by-default) section for details and an example.
 This is especially useful for nullable properties with null defaults and avoids writing the corresponding null values.
-The default behavior can be changed by setting the [encodeDefaults][JsonBuilder.encodeDefaults] property to `true`:
+The default behavior can be changed by setting the [encodeDefaults][JsonBuilderBase.encodeDefaults] property to `true`:

 ```kotlin
 val format = Json { encodeDefaults = true }